awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-failover-recovery.md

 ## Amazon EC2 Instance Failure<a name="kinesis-record-processor-failure-instance"></a>

 We recommend that you run the EC2 instances for your application in an Auto Scaling group\.
 This way, if one of the EC2 instances fails, the Auto Scaling group automatically launches a new instance to replace it\.
-You should configure the instances to launch your Amazon Kinesis Streams application at startup\.
+You should configure the instances to launch your Amazon Kinesis Data Streams application at startup\.